List of Hello Kitty animated series: Hello Kitty: Ringo no Mori (2006–2008)

-While this series was never released in English, it did receive several dubs in Spanish, Italian, French, Portuguese, Chinese and Arabic.
+While this series was never released in English, it received several dubs in Spanish, Valencian, Italian, French, Portuguese, Chinese, Malay, and Arabic.

-The Adventures of Hello Kitty & Friends (2008-2009)
+The Adventures of Hello Kitty & Friends (2008–2009)

-The Adventures of Hello Kitty & Friends is a 3D CGI animated series from 2008 developed by Sanrio's digital entertainment entity Sanrio Digital and Dream Cortex.
-It premiered on TVB Jade.
+The Adventures of Hello Kitty & Friends is a 3D CGI-animated series featuring Hello Kitty and other characters from the Japanese company Sanrio from 2008, co-developed by Sanrio's digital entertainment entity Sanrio Digital and Dream Cortex.
+It premiered on TVB Jade along with the reboot of The Adventures of Rocky and Bullwinkle and Friends.

-The World of Hello Kitty (2016-2019)
+The World of Hello Kitty (2016–2019)

-The World of Hello Kitty (O Mundo da Hello Kitty) is a flash animated webseries of shorts produced by Sanrio and the Brazilian animation studio Plot Kids.
+The World of Hello Kitty (O Mundo da Hello Kitty) is a 2D flash animated web series of shorts co-produced by Sanrio and the Brazilian animation studio Plot Kids.
 It started streaming on the Latin American Hello Kitty YouTube channels in 2016 and ended in 2019, lasting 4 seasons with 76 episodes and 19 video clips.
 The last season was themed to honor the character's 45th birthday.
-An English dubbed version began streaming on the Southeast Asian Hello Kitty YouTube channels in April 2020.
+An English-dubbed version began streaming on the Southeast Asian Hello Kitty YouTube channels in April 2020.

 This animation has appearances of other Sanrio characters such as Keroppi, Badtz-Maru and Chococat (introduced in the second season), and also My Melody and Little Twin Stars (appearing only in the final season).
-In 2020 a special season with 6 episodes entitled Hello Kitty & Amigos: Chef Star was released.
+In 2020, a special season with 6 episodes entitled Hello Kitty & Amigos: Chef Star was released.